Table of Contents

 3. Diabetic ketoacidosis

-- When insulin therapy is needed, do not delay any further.
-Eventually, any type 2 diabetic will require insulin.
-Do not delay the inevitable.
+- When insulin therapy is needed, the delay is unnecessary.
+Eventually, any type 2 diabetic patient will require insulin.

 Treatment of Gestational Diabetes

-Women who develop diabetes during pregnancy are first recommended to decrease their blood sugar level by means of keeping the appropriate diet, performing physical exercises and controlling weight.
+Women who develop diabetes during pregnancy should first attempt to decrease their blood sugar levels via appropriate dieting, physical exercise, and weight control.
 Oral antidiabetic drugs are contraindicated during gestation.
-The insulin therapy is the last way to choose.
+Insulin therapy is the last option if other alternatives are ineffective.